Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Recurrent Extension Phase Transition

 where $n$ represents the eigenstate index, $u_{n,j}$ and $v_{n,j}$ denote the expansion coefficients of the $n$-th eigenstate at site $j$ on the BDG basis.
 By calculating the average IPR $\overline{\xi}=\frac{1}{N}\sum_n\xi_n$ and the average NPR $\overline{\zeta}=\frac{1}{N}\sum_n\zeta_n$, one can determine the extended, localized and intermediate phases, respectively.
 In concrete terms, the extended (localized) phase corresponds to $\overline{\xi}\sim0$ ($>0$) and $\overline{\zeta}>0$ ($\sim0$).
 For the intermediate phases, however, both $\overline{\xi}$ and $\overline{\zeta}$ are of finite values due to the coexistence of different states in the system~\cite{XLi2017}.
 Based on this, one can define

 to distinguish the pure phase (pure extended or pure localized phase) from the intermediate phase ~\cite{SRoy2021, XLi2020,APadhan2022}.
-In the following analysis, we set $N=987$, where the dimension of the BDG Hamiltonian matrix corresponding to the system is greater than $10^3$.
-So the intermediate phase (pure phase) corresponds to $\kappa>-3$ ($\kappa\sim-3$).
+In the following analysis, we set $N=610$, where the dimension of the BDG Hamiltonian matrix corresponding to the system is greater than $10^3$.
+So the intermediate phase (pure phase) corresponds to $\kappa\rightarrow 0$ ($\kappa\rightarrow-3$).

-The $\lambda$-$\eta$ phase diagram for $\Delta=0.5$ is plotted in Fig.~\ref{PD}.
-As is shown, $\eta=0$ corresponds to the case with no staggered potential, i.e., the system will gradually move from the extended, critical, and eventually into the localized phase, with the critical points of phase transition being $1$ and $3$ (black dashed lines), respectively (see the purple dashed line in the standard phase diagram of $p$-wave superconducting AAH model in~\cite{Supplement} S1).
+The $\lambda-\eta$ phase diagram for $\Delta=0.6$ is plotted in Fig.~\ref{PD}.
+As is shown, $\eta=0$ corresponds to the case with no staggered potential, i.e., the system will gradually move from the extended, critical, and eventually into the localized phase, with the critical points of phase transition being $0.8$ and $3.2$ (black dashed lines), respectively, which corresponds to purple dashed line in Fig.~\ref{PD1}.